Preorientations of the derived motivic multiplicative group: Model structures for algebras over operads in symmetric spectra and applications

 and

-with respect to the flat model structure. \end{theorem} \proof The existence of the model structures follow from the model structures of Theorem \ref{flatmodel} by applying either Kan's lifting theorem \cite[Theorem 11.3.2]{Hi2} using $R \smash -$ as left adjoint, or the essentially equivalent \cite[Theorem 4.1 (2)]{SS}.
+with respect to the flat model structure, where we assume that $R$ is cofibrant for the second Quillen adjunction. \end{theorem} \proof The existence of the model structures follow from the model structures of Theorem \ref{flatmodel} by applying either Kan's lifting theorem \cite[Theorem 11.3.2]{Hi2} using $R \smash -$ as left adjoint, or the essentially equivalent \cite[Theorem 4.1 (2)]{SS}.
 We don't know if the monoid axiom holds (compare \cite[p.
 107]{Ho2}), but it is sufficient to check the second condition of \cite[Theorem 11.3.2]{Hi2} (or equivalently the first condition of \cite[Lemma 2.3]{SS}), the first one is obvious.
 If $R$ is cofibrant, then as the stable flat model structure is monoidal, the claim follows as explained in \cite[Remark 4.2]{SS}.
 In fact, the monoid axiom probably holds in our case by some variant of this argument, but we won't need this.

 For arbitrary $R$ one must use the motivic generalization of \cite[Theorem 5.3.7 (5)]{HSS}, compare the classical proof of \cite[Theorem IV.1.4]{Sc}.
 Note that \cite[Assumption 1.1.0.2]{TV} requires the model structure also for non-cofibrant $R$.
 Both left and right properness in $R-mod$ follow from left and right properness of $\SpC$.
 Right properness is immediate as the weak equivalences and fibrations in $R-mod$ are defined by the forgetful functor the the left proper model category $\SpC$.
 To show left properness, one uses that the generating cofibrations are level monomorphisms, hence so are all relative cell complexes built from them.
 Now use \cite[Corollary 2.1.15]{Ho2}.